 Focus on the Positive

 Always focus on the positive aspects of this transition, which really is an exciting one!
 A smaller floor plan means less upkeep, and more time for them to enjoy all of the amenities, social clubs and other programs at the community.
 Independent living also allows your parents to make their social, emotional and physical well-being a priority.
-If they choose a Life Care community like Abbey Delray, they will also benefit from knowing that their care needs are taken care of now and in the future.

 Offer Your Support